← Back to Stories

 Key details reported by multiple sources:

-• Valentine hosted ABC Radio Sydney’s Afternoons program for 25 years, retiring in February 2026.
+• Valentine hosted ABC Radio Sydney’s Afternoons program for 25 years, retiring in February 2026 after announcing his final cancer recurrence in June 2025

-• Valentine was awarded a Member of the Order of Australia (AM) posthumously, with the honour presented to his family last week.
+• Valentine was awarded a Member of the Order of Australia (AM) in a private ceremony with his family last week, presented posthumously by Governor-General Sam Mostyn

 Points of Difference